-Land parcel: South of Saltford The topography of the land is characterised by relatively steep gradients to the south of Saltford in the area around Folly Wood and the Saltford Golf Club, while the remainder of the parcel is relatively level.
-As a result there is limited potential to conceal development from view and reduce a sense of encroachment of development into the countryside.
+Land parcel: South of Saltford Land rises gradually to the south of Saltford and as a result there is limited potential to conceal development from view and reduce a sense of encroachment of development into the countryside.
+The gradients are more pronounced in the north east of the land parcel and there is notable stream valley in the area of Folly Wood and the Saltford Golf Course.
 A.Landscape value and enhancement and visual amenity It is considered that the land parcel provides the setting for Grade II listed buildings in the immediate area south east of Saltford, namely the Turnpike, 565 Bath Road and Highnams Farm Bridge.
 The land parcel also provides the setting for the Grade II listed building, Keynsham Manor, which is situated on the north western boundary of the land parcel.
 B. Biodiversity value and enhancement Folly Wood is a designated Site of Nature Conservation Interest.
 C. Access and opportunities for outdoor sport and recreation The land parcel is dissected by a National/Local Cycle Route and the Folly Wood/Saltford Golf Course provides access to the countryside.
 There are two Public Rights of Way that cut across both the south west and south east corners of the site as well as the River Avon Trail located on the eastern boundary of the land parcel.
 4. To preserve the special character of historic towns Saltford is not defined as a town for appraising this purpose and therefore the Green Belt in this land parcel does not serve this purpose.
 However, it is noted that the Green Belt here does help to preserve the setting of the Saltford Conservation Area.
 The Green Belt in parts of this land parcel in close proximity to Bath may have a role in terms of the World Heritage Site setting.
 5. To assist in urban regeneration, by encouraging the recycling of derelict and other urban land Green Belt in this land parcel is of importance for this purpose given the close proximity of the land parcel to the urban area of Keynsham.
 6. (Local Purpose) To preserve the individual character, identity and setting of Keynsham and the villages and hamlets within the Green Belt.
 The Green Belt in this land parcel helps to preserve the identity and setting of the villages of Saltford and Corston.